12 New Year's Eve celebrations around the world

 10. Brazil

 In Brazil, many people go to the beach to offer gifts, usually white flowers, to Yemọja; a water spirit who protects the ocean.
+They will also wear white clothes during rituals - along with brightly coloured underwear - to seek peace and luck.

 11. Estonia